arturmelanchyk/boolset/README.md

 The tool exits with a non-zero status if any eligible `map[T]bool` usages are found, making it easy to wire into CI or a pre-commit hook.

+The CLI understands Go's `...` package patterns, so paths like `./...` or `internal/...` recurse through matching directories.
+Use standard shell quoting if your shell expands `...` glob patterns.

 ## Limitations and roadmap

 The linter focuses on provable `true` assignments.
 It does not attempt deep data-flow analysis across function